- A YubiKey can have up to three PINs - one for its FIDO2 function, one for PIV (smart card), and one for OpenPGP.

 - If you are being prompted for a PIN (including setting one up), and you're not sure which PIN it is, most likely it is your YubiKey's FIDO2 PIN.

-- If you are using a blue Security Key, FIDO2 is the only PIN you will be prompted for, as the blue Security Keys do not support PIV and OpenPGP.
+- If you are using a Security Key Series key, FIDO2 is the only PIN you will be prompted for, as the Security Key Series keys do not support PIV and OpenPGP.

 Shown below is an example of what a prompt to create a FIDO2 PIN on a YubiKey might look like in the Windows operating system.